 - Group Size is limited to 10 people on stage.
 Exceptions are made only by the Masquerade Director.

-- Special FX Make-Up Judging: If you are doing heavy make-up/FX for your entry, you may bring a photograph of your OWN makeup trail tests to give the Workmanship Judges to streamline the Workmanship Judging.
-You must be in full make up by 6:00PM call for the Masquerade itself.
+- Special FX Make-Up Judging: If you are doing heavy make-up/FX for your entry, you may bring a photograph of your OWN makeup trial tests to give to the Workmanship Judges and streamline your Workmanship Judging.
+You must be in full make up by 6:00pm call for the Masquerade itself.

 - Commissioned costumes are not allowed.
 You cannot enter a costume that someone else (professional or store bought) has made for you entirely.
 If you did part of the work and bought part of it, tell the workmanship judges which parts you constructed and which parts you bought.

 - Props must be cleared by the Masquerade Director for safety reasons.
 Any props presenting the possibility of damage to the health, well being, costumes of the other contestants, or the audience will not be allowed.
-Additionally, no messy substances, wet, dry, or oily that might ruin the costume of any other contestant will be allowed in the Green Room or on stage.
+Additionally, messy, wet, dry, or oily substances that might damage the costume of any other contestant will not be allowed in the Green Room or on stage.
 No item may be dropped on stage that can not be easily picked up or swept up by the stagehand before the next contestant goes on.